 One way we treat knee arthritis conservatively is by using viscosupplementation, a procedure where fluid is injected to add additional lubrication to the knee joint.
 Many of our patients are helped with these and other non-surgical treatments.

 However, when conservative treatments fail, our team of highly-trained orthopedic surgeons will advise you about the latest surgical options.
 We utilize both minimally invasive arthroscopic surgery and open surgical procedures.
+View our interactive videos to learn more about the different types of knee surgery we perform.

 Physicians With Special Interest in Hips and Knees